For speed lovers everywhere, the three letters GTI are a mark of quality.

 Diesel-engined cars are becoming less popular among car buyers, so it is useful to be able to spot one from the name given it by the manufacturer.

-Ford uses TDCi for its diesels; Kia and Hyundai use CRDi (but note, they also use GDi for petrol cars, so don’t be caught out by that).
+Used Ford models are marked TDCi for its diesels; and use CRDi (but note, they also use GDi for petrol cars, so don’t be caught out by that).

-Citroën and Peugeot use Blue HDi; Renault and Nissan use dCi; Vauxhall uses CDTi – and, well, you get the idea.
+Citroën use Blue HDi; and use dCi; uses CDTi – and, well, you get the idea.
 In short, if there’s a group of letters in the name or badge that includes a D, it's probably a diesel.

 Like diesel cars, petrol cars tend to be indicated with a group of letters to show that you’re meant to fill it with petrol.